neondatabase/website/content/docs/guides/serverless-driver.md

 1. View the function logs.

     From your dashboard, click on the deployed project and choose the **Functions** tab.
 This tab displays logs from any running functions within your project.
 Use the dropdown to select the `api/hello` function.

-    The Runtime of the function will read `Edge`, and the **Region** will be the default [region](https://vercel.com/docs/concepts/edge-network/regions) for all new Vercel projects, which is Washington, D.C., USA.